Danilock/Danilock/README.md

 # Hi , I'm Daniel.
 I use Unity and c# everyday as if it was some sort of medicine I need.

-#### Being a game programmer is one of the best decisions I've made in my life.
-I'm not good taking decisions tho.
+#### Being a game programmer is one of the best decisions I've made in my life... for real.

 <H1 align = "center"> Projects </H1>
 <H2 align = "center"> <a href="https://github.com/Danilock/Sci-Fy" target="_blank">Sci-Fy</a> </H2>